flareman/homebridge-caddx-interlogix/README.md

 6. Output relays can be exposed as switches to Homebridge, so you can control those through HomeKit, if you are using them in your setup.
 The default behavior is disabled, but you can set the `displayOutputSwitches` to `true` to enable these.

 Feel free to assign your accessories to the rooms of your house as they really are, it helps with automating.

+## SSL conundrum

+At version 1.1.6 [Scott Maynard](https://github.com/s-01010011) contacted me with a problem: the plugin could not connect with his installation, running on version 0.106-J of firmware.
+Turns out Interlogix has baked in SSL support for the web interface, with the web server providing access for both standard (http:// over port 80) and secure (https:// over port 443 by default) connections.
+However, the SSL version and the cipher that NX-595E uses are old and depreciated and all modern security libraries don't support it any longer (as in, the user can't even use a modern browser to connect manually to the web interface), even though the installation manual clearly states that standard HTTP connections should be allowed side-by-side with HTTPS ones.
+After several tries and back and forth between us, it became clear that supporting SSL connections to the network module can only be done if the end user installs a custom-built NodeJS version on their machine, one with a custom OpenSSL build to support the old protocols, which is both unsafe and impractical.
+With all this in mind, homebridge-caddx-interlogix does **not** support SSL connections at this time.
+Any users who have this issue are advised to either use an old browser version, or the Ultrasync+ mobile app, to connect to the web interface as installers and disable the SSL feature, in order to restore standard functionality.
+Alas, the perils of end-of-life software :shrug:

 ## Miscellany